Stochastic Density Functional Theory Through the Lens of Multilevel Monte Carlo Method: Stochastic DFT

 \subsection{Random orbital approximation}

 We first introduce the notion of random orbital.
 We call $\chi\in\C^\dof$ a random orbital if the entries of $\chi$ are independent random variables and satisfy the condition

 with $I\in\R^{n\times n}$ the identity matrix.
-Standard choices for $\chi$ satisfying \cref{ass:randorb} could be (a) $\chi_j\in\{-1,1,-i,i\}$ with equal probability $\frac{1}{4}$; (b) $\chi_j=\exp (i\theta)$ with $\theta$ uniformly distributed in $[0,2\pi]$; and (c) $\chi_j$ follows the normal~distribution.
+Standard choices for $\chi$ satisfying \cref{ass:randorb} could be (a) $\chi_j\in\{-1,1,-\im,\im\}$ with equal probability $\frac{1}{4}$; (b) $\chi_j=\exp (\im\theta)$ with $\theta$ uniformly distributed in $[0,2\pi]$; and (c) $\chi_j$ follows the normal distribution.

 Let $\dm\in\D_N$ and $\{\pmb{\mathfrak{e}}_i\}$ be the standard basis set of $\R^n$, with $\pmb{\mathfrak{e}}_i$ having 1 at the $i$-th entry and 0 otherwise.
-By using \cref{KSmap} and \cref{ass:randorb}, we can write the Kohn-Sham map of the density matrix as an expectation in the following form
+By using \cref{KSmap} and \cref{ass:randorb}, we can write the Kohn--Sham map of the density matrix as an expectation in the following form

-Here the summation over a complete basis set $\{\pmb{\mathfrak{e}}_i\}$ is replaced by the expectation with respect to random orbitals, enabling potential reduction of the computational cost through stochastic methods.
-Since the Fermi-Dirac distribution satisfies $\f(x)\geq 0$, the matrix-valued function $\ff\big(H[P]\big)$ is well-defined.
+{ Although \eqref{dm:rand:1} follows directly from $\mathbb E(\chi\chi^{\mathrm h})=I$, we keep the complete-basis representation to emphasize its stochastic interpretation: the deterministic summation over $\{\pmb{\mathfrak e}_i\}$ is replaced by an expectation over random orbitals.
+This avoids applying $f(H[P])$ to all basis vectors and allows a reduction of the computational cost through stochastic approximation. } Since the Fermi--Dirac distribution satisfies $\f(x)\geq 0$, the matrix-valued function $\ff\big(H[P]\big)$ is well-defined.
 Note that while equations \cref{dm:rand:1} and \cref{dm:rand:2} are mathematically equivalent, the form \cref{dm:rand:2} is preferred in sDFT calculations because its sample complexity is less sensitive to the discretization size \cite{CaiLindsey2025}.

 We can then approximate \cref{dm:rand:2} by employing a stochastic sampling approach.
-Let $\mS$ be a set of random orbitals satisfying \cref{ass:randorb}, obtained through some practical sampling techniques.
+Let $\mS$ be a set of independent random orbitals satisfying \cref{ass:randorb}, obtained through some practical sampling techniques.
 Then the expectation in \cref{dm:rand:2} can be approximated by